jpco/jws/web/content/es/_index.md

 Es[^1] is a good shell.

 If you want a proper introduction to the language, see the [Usenix paper](http://wryun.github.io/es-shell/paper.html) written by the initial designers/implementers of the language.
-You can also download and build either the "official" version at [wryun's Github repo](https://github.com/wryun/es-shell) of the language, or [my own fork](https://github.com/jpco/es-shell), which contains some language extensions (and a couple very minor breaking changes).
+You can also download and build either the "official" version at [wryun's Github repo](https://github.com/wryun/es-shell) of the language, or [my own fork](https://github.com/jpco/es-shell), which contains some language extensions (and a couple hopefully minor breaking changes).

 As a teaser, here are some things you can do with es[^2]: